 A portion of the rail system in San Mateo, from 25th Ave to Hillsdale Blvd, is currently considered a construction zone.
 This project will elevate the tracks along this segment and eliminate the at-grade crossing at 25th Ave, which will improve safety and reduce train horn noise when completed, currently scheduled for 2021.
 More information about the 25th Ave Grade Separation Project can be found here.

-In 2009, Caltrain relocated their train horns from beneath to the top of their trains to comply with new federal safety regulations, which increased the volume and range of the horns.
-Later that year, in response to feedback from San Mateo residents, Caltrain relocated their train horns back to beneath their trains after determining that this horn location would still comply with federal safety regulations.
+In 2009, Caltrain relocated its train horns from beneath to the top of its trains to comply with new federal safety regulations, which increased the volume and range of the horns.
+Later that year, in response to feedback from San Mateo residents, Caltrain relocated train horns back to beneath its trains after determining that this horn location would still comply with federal safety regulations.
 This modification significantly reduced train horn noise produced by Caltrain.
 See the 2009 Train Horn Update here.

 In 2010, we requested that Union Pacific reduce the volume of their train horns and relocate the horns from the top to beneath the train.
 In response, Union Pacific stated that it could not accommodate the San Mateo’s request for two reasons:

 - Lowered train horn volumes increase the risk that horns could drop below the minimum level and reduces the audible warning range of approaching trains.